Safe Summer Kickoff

-The police department has a program in cooperation with Summit High School for students that are interested in a law enforcement career.
-Students can apply as an intern with the Silverthorne police department.
+The Silverthorne Police Department has a program in cooperation with Summit High School for students that are interested in a law enforcement career where students can apply to be an intern.
 The internship generally last for one semester and the student earns credit hours towards their graduation.
 Tasks assigned to the intern vary and are geared toward providing the student with information about the criminal justice system, mixed with a limited amount of "hands on" public contact.

 The Silverthorne Police Department encourages civilians to ride with officers for a limited time during their work shift.
 This allows the civilian to see what an officer does on a day-to-day basis and also allows potential applicants or future officers to get a feel for what police work entails.